 The following summary highlights selected information from this proxy and information statement/prospectus and may not contain all of the information that is important to you.
-To better understand the merger, you should carefully read this entire document and the other documents to which this document refers you.
-See "Where You Can Find More Information" beginning on page • .
+To better understand the merger, you should carefully read this entire document and the other documents to which this proxy and information statement/prospectus refers you.
+See "Where You Can Find More Information" beginning on page 97.

-Throughout this proxy and information statement/prospectus when we use the term "we," "us," or "our," we are referring to both USA and Expedia.
+Throughout this proxy and information statement/prospectus when we use the term "we," "us," or "our," we are referring to both IAC and Expedia.